B-AROL-O/ARNEIS/docs/howto/howto-prepare-rpi4b-for-arneis.md

 >
 > Welcome to the Raspberry Pi Desktop!
 >
-> Before you start usin it, there are a few things to set up.
+> Before you start using it, there are a few things to set up.
 >
 > Press 'Next' to get started.
 >